plenteum/wallet-service-ha/README.md

 ### Event - *down*

-This event is fired when we detected that walletd appears **down**.
+This event is fired when we detected that wallet-service appears **down**.
 It means that it is not responding to RPC requests.
 If you want to make it automatically restart walletd when this occurs, simply ```wallet.stop()``` in the event.

 ```javascript
 wallet.on('down', () => {